How to Apply for PT Assistant

-Applicants for the Physical Therapist Assistant program are evaluated for admission based upon the Admission Criteria and Point System.
+Applicants for the Physical Therapist Assistant program are evaluated for admission based upon the Admission Criteria and Point System (Review this Selection Criteria).
 Program entry is once each academic year and runs consecutively for five semesters.

 Application files must be completed by May 15th.
 All application materials must be turned in to the Health Science Admissions and Advising office on the Melbourne Campus (Building 15, Room 101).